Semka572/server/README.md

 # server

 # Dependencies

-Before installing dependecies make sure you have installed node, to install it go to https://nodejs.org/en/download   and download lates version for your system.

-To use this app you will need these dependencies installed :

 Start with installing express

 Before installing express, via terminal create a directory using command: "mkdir appname"  .
-And make that your working directory using command: "cd appname" .
+And make that working directory using command: "cd appname" .
-Use command : "npm init"  ,  to create package.json file  , after that you can run "npm install express" , to install express.
+Use command : "npm init"  ,  to create package.json file  , after that run "npm install express" , to install express.

 After the first pull from this repository, use command: "npm install" to install all needed dependencies.